AjayDigitalDreamworks/bhandarlok/TERMS.md

 Your attendance and feedback may be visible to other users.

+**Event Responsibility**
+We are not liable for any physical events posted by users.
+Users are responsible for event accuracy and safety.

+**Misuse**
+Any misuse such as fake event posting, spam, or abuse may result in account suspension.

 4. Intellectual Property
 All content (logo, design, UI) belongs to BhandarLok unless otherwise stated.